matsu911/buddypress-like/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 0.0.8 =
+The biggest update yet!
+Lots of new features, including the ability to like blog posts.
+Recommended for all users.

 = 0.0.7 =
 Important upgrade!
 Fixes a couple of major bugs affecting saving posts, drafts etc (giving error "You do not have permission to do that.") and the saving of 'Likers Visibility' options